 - Social Inclusions Officer – acts as a liaison between the Committee, volunteers and the public to help build Sligo Pride as a socially inclusive Pride festival regardless of socio-economic status, disability, orientation or gender identity, etc. Sometimes known as an Accessibility Officer, though this term can be limiting.

-Article 7: Rules on Elections
+VII: Rules on Elections

 - Organisational elections must take place at least once per year, at the Annual General Meeting (AGM).